hipay/hipay-docs/hipay-enterprise-sdk-android/07-Testing-the-demo-app.md

 	$ git clone https://github.com/hipay/hipay-fullservice-sdk-android.git

-Then, import the `hipay-fullservice-sdk-android` project folder into Android Studio/Eclipse to open the demo project.
+Then, import the `hipay-fullservice-android` project folder into Android Studio/Eclipse to open the demo project.

 ### Adding the test credentials